shopsys/monorepo-tools/docs/wip_glassbox/entity-extension.md

 This event subscriber also clears metadata about inheritance from parent entities because, in Doctrine, a MappedSuperclass entity cannot be also a root entity of true mapped inheritance.
-The only real instance of true mapped inheritance in the framework is the OrderItem.

 ### LoadORMMetadataSubscriber